We’re sharing our vintage-inspired Kentucky Derby Tablescape today!

-Over the years her love of all things equestrian rubbed off on us, so much so, some of our favorite family memories involve horses.
+Over the years her love of all things equestrian rubbed off on us.
+So much so, some of our favorite family memories involve horses.

 While we mark the occasion differently each year, (sometimes we’re hosting a Derby party and sometimes we’re attending one) it’s always a fun time.

-Since my Mom and I are both big treasure hunters we’ve amassed a great collection of horse trophies over the years.
+Since my Mom and I are both big treasure hunters we’ve amassed a fantastic collection of horse trophies over the years.

-If you’re curious about collecting horse trophies, they can run anywhere from $25 to well into the thousands depending on the year, the name of the horse, horse show or race and of course the material.
+If you’re curious about collecting horse trophies, they can run anywhere from $25 to well into the thousands depending on the year, the name of the horse, the horse show or race, and of course the material.